infracost/actions/README.md

                                      --pull-request=${{ github.event.pull_request.number }} \
                                      --behavior=update

+  # Run Infracost on default branch and update Infracost Cloud
   infracost-default-branch-update:
     # If you use private modules, or store Terraform variables or modules in a 3rd party
     # such as TFC or Spacelift, include the same steps/variables as the infracost-pull-request-checks job